NLESC-JCER/run-cpp-on-web/webassembly/README.md

   -s EXPORT_NAME=createModule --bind newtonraphson.cpp bindings.cpp
 ```

 This will generate a WebAssembly module ``newtonraphson.wasm``, along with a JavaScript file ``newtonraphson.js``.
-Using
+We also export the `createModule` function in the compile command so `createModule` function can be used in JavaScript later to load and initialize the WebAssembly module.
-this JavaScript library, we can find the root of the mathematical function, and subsequently display its value with the
+Using this JavaScript library, we can find the root of the mathematical function, and subsequently display its value with the
 following HTML:

 ```html